jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer-1.md

 }
 {% endhighlight %}

-If two threads were to execute the function at the same time, the results could look like this (in pseudocode):
+If two threads were to execute the function at the same time, the results should look like this (in pseudocode):

 {% highlight cpp %}
 int global_val = 1;

-int tmp = 1;  // thread A
+int tmpA = global_val (1);  // thread A
-int tmp = 1;  // thread B
+tmpA++ (2);  // thread A
-tmp++;  // thread A
+global_val = tmpA (2);  // thread A

-tmp++;  // thread B
+int tmpB = global_val (2);  // thread B
-global_val = 2;  // thread A
+tmpB++ (3);  // thread B
-global_val = 2;  // thread B --> wrong value!
+global_val = tmpB (3);  // thread B --> correct value!
 {% endhighlight %}

+But as it stands, they could look like this (still pseudocode):

+{% highlight cpp %}
+int global_val = 1;

+int tmpA = global_val (1);  // thread A
+int tmpB = global_val (1);  // thread B
+tmpA++ (2);  // thread A
+tmpB++ (2);  // thread B
+global_val = tmpA (2);  // thread A
+global_val = tmpB (2);  // thread B --> wrong value!
+{% endhighlight %}

-As you can see, the code of the two functions have become interleaved.
-Thread B is allowed to execute the function while thread A is still running the same function, resulting in thread B deducing the wrong value for `tmp` (it should be 2 instead of 1).
-To be clear, the issue is not quite that two of the same function are being run in parallel - the same problem could arise if the two threads were running different functions.
-The real problem is that both threads access the same shared data (`global_val`) without a care in the world.
+Instead of thread A running to completion before thread B starts, the code of the two functions could become interleaved.
+This would cause thread B to use the wrong initial value for `global_val` (1) instead of the intended value (2).
+To be clear, the issue is not quite that two of the *same* function are being run in parallel - the same problem could arise if the two threads were running different functions.
+The real problem is that both threads access the same shared data (`global_val`) without any restrictions.
 Some kind of **access control** must be provided for the shared data.
 This is achieved with a **lock**, also called a [**mutex**](https://en.cppreference.com/w/cpp/thread/mutex) (short for mutual exclusion).

 A mutex can be compared to the lock on a porta potty.
 When approaching the stall, you first check the condition of the lock.
 If the lock is red, it means that someone is already using the toilet and you must wait.
 If the lock is green, the stall is unoccupied and access can be obtained.
-Just walking into the porta potty is insufficient, though.
+Claiming a porta potty for oneself requires more than just walking in and closing the door, though.
 Upon entering the bathroom you must lock the stall, setting it to the occupied state so others know not to enter.
-Mutexes are similar in the sense that they are technically optional and may not always end up being required (for example, maybe no one tried to enter the bathroom while you were using it), but not using them can result in some unfortunate situations.
+Mutexes are similar in the sense that they are technically optional and may not always end up being required (for example, maybe no one tried to enter the bathroom while you were using it).
+Not using them, however, can result in some unfortunate situations.

 There is some additional terminology concerning mutexes.
 They are said to be **acquired** and **released** when a thread obtains them or gives them up (locking and unlocking the bathroom stall, accordingly).
 Their operation is also said to be **atomic**, which means that no instructions from other threads can interrupt their operations.
-Other "normal" data types like regular Booleans are not atomic and thus cannot guarantee the prevention of race conditions like mutexes can.
+Operations including "normal" data types like regular Booleans are not atomic and thus cannot guarantee the prevention of race conditions like mutexes can.

 If we require that a lock be obtained before acting on a shared resource, then every instruction is safe while the lock is held.
 This enforces the following